David Hensley Player Props: Astros vs. Tigers

 Tigers Pitching Rankings (2022)

-- The Tigers pitching staff was 25th in the league last season with a collective 7.6 strikeouts per nine innings.
+- The Tigers pitching staff ranked 25th in the league last season with a collective 7.6 strikeouts per nine innings.

 © 2023 Data Skrive.
 All rights reserved.